-- Confirmation that their personal data is being processed - Access to a copy of the data - The purposes of the data processing - · The categories of personal data concerned - Who the data has been, or will be, shared with - How long the data will be stored for, or if this isn't possible, the criteria used to determine this period - The source of the data, if not the individual - Whether any automated decision-making is being applied to their data, and what the significance and consequences of this might be for the individual
+- Confirmation that their personal data is being processed - · Access to a copy of the data - The purposes of the data processing - The categories of personal data concerned - Who the data has been, or will be, shared with - How long the data will be stored for, or if this isn't possible, the criteria used to determine this period - The source of the data, if not the individual - Whether any automated decision-making is being applied to their data, and what the significance and consequences of this might be for the individual

-Subject access requests must be submitted in writing, either by letter, email or fax to the DPO.
+It is recommended subject access requests are submitted in writing, either by letter or email the DPO.
 They should include:

 - Name of individual

 - Correspondence address

-- Contact number and email address
+- · Contact number and email address

-- · Details of the information requested
+- Details of the information requested

-If staff receive a subject access request they must immediately forward it to the DPO.
+If staff receive a subject access request, they must immediately forward it to the DPO / Headteacher.

-9.2 Children and subject access requests
+9.2 Children and Subject Access Requests

 Personal data about a child belongs to that child, and not the child's parents or carers.
-For a parent or carer to make a subject access request with respect to their child, the child must either be unable to understand their rights and the implications of a subject access request, or have given their consent.
+For a parent or carer to make a subject access request with respect to their child, the child must either be unable to understand their rights and the implications of a subject access request or have given their consent.